ebullient/ttrpg-convert-cli/docs/README.md

 ## Fantasy Statblocks

 Fantasy Statblocks ([git](https://github.com/javalent/fantasy-statblocks)/[obsidian](obsidian://show-plugin?id=obsidian-5e-statblocks)) maintains a bestiary of monsters.
-It has its own (handlebars-basted) templates for monster statblocks.
+It has its own (handlebars-based) templates for monster statblocks.

 To populate *Fantasy Statblocks* from your notes, use the following settings: